exercism/docs/building/tracks/syllabus/README.md

 It's better to ask up front or while working on an exercise rather than discussing during code review.

 ## Getting started

+Our experience has taught us that the most pragmatic way to develop a syllabus is to grow the concept tree organically, starting with the simplest concepts.
+We don't have to get everything right up front, but it's really useful to not think too far ahead.

+We start with concepts that are easy.

+Some things are easy because they are inherently simple.
+Other things are not all that simple, but feel easy because they are familiar.
+Familiar is good.
+Familiar is not confusing.

+While the endpoint is to write idiomatic code, the stepping stones to get there are not always idiomatic.
+Using what is familiar—even if it is not a great example of code in that language—helps move a student more quickly toward the goal of code that is more typical of the language.

 ### Developing the first exercise